Add/Drop and Withdrawal

-- Requests for course withdrawals after the extended withdrawal deadline are considered through the registration appeal process.
+- Requests for course withdrawals after the deadline are considered through the registration appeal process.

 Need to withdraw from a course after the deadline?
 Please review the information on the Registrar’s Registration Changes web resource.
 For assistance with the implications and next steps, please contact staff in the Office of the Registrar through their Contact Us web page.

 University Withdrawals are not processed during the CSU Summer office as students may drop or withdraw from each course through RAMweb.
 Students may check dates and deadlines for each section on their weekly class schedule (Registered Course Details link) from their RAMweb home page.

 Additional information is available from Registration Changes, University Withdrawal section.